monkeycin3/hello-world-/README.md

 # hello-world-
 just another repository
-im just a kid that likes to hang oout with friends
+im just a kid that likes to hang out with friends